ScalablePixelStreaming/Frontend/docs/frontend_utilisation_guide.md

 	onColorModeChanged: (isLightMode) => PixelStreamingApplicationStyles.setColorMode(isLightMode) /* Light/Dark mode support. */
 });
 ```
-8) Append the `spsApplication.rootElement` inside a DOM Element of your choice or inject directly into the body of the web page like in the TypeScript Example
+8) Append the `spsApplication.rootElement` inside a DOM Element of your choice or inject directly into the body of the web page like in the TypeScript example
 ```typescript
 document.body.appendChild(spsApplication.rootElement);
 //OR